Angela-OH/add-nbo/README.md

 ### About
 ```
 32 bit number is stored in file in a size of 4 bytes ordered by network byte.
-This program will give the summation of the numbers of 2 files.
+This program will give you the summation of the numbers of 2 files.
 ```

 ### Execution